-Currently, the number of palo de rosa individuals has increased from 9 individuals on protected lands at the time of listing to 407 individuals (representing 36 percent of known individuals or 32 percent of subpopulations) currently occurring in areas managed for conservation (e.g., Commonwealth Forest and Federal lands; see table, below).
-An additional 396 individuals (38 percent of subpopulations) occur in areas subject to little habitat modification due to the steep topography in the northern karst region of Puerto Rico (see table, below).
-The remaining 30 percent of the subpopulations (containing approximately 341 individuals) occur within areas severely encroached and vulnerable to urban or infrastructure development (see table, below).
+Currently, the number of palo de rosa individuals has increased from 9 individuals on protected lands at the time of listing to 407 individuals (representing 36 percent of known individuals or 32 percent of subpopulations) occurring in areas managed for conservation (e.g., Commonwealth Forest and Federal lands).
+An additional 396 individuals (38 percent of subpopulations) occur in areas subject to little habitat modification due to the steep topography in the northern karst region of Puerto Rico.
+The remaining 30 percent of the subpopulations (containing approximately 341 individuals) occur within areas severely encroached upon by and vulnerable to urban or infrastructure development.
 However, the resiliency of all subpopulations depends on interaction (cross-pollination) with nearby subpopulations.
 Despite the increase in the number of known subpopulations and individuals, there are no records of recruited individuals reaching reproductive size in the past three decades.
 We also do not have any records of recent dispersal and range expansion of the species.
 The following discussion provides the most updated information on these populations, and their respective geographical areas.
+Please refer to our July 14, 2021, proposed rule (86 FR 37097-37100) for a table of the currently known natural populations, subpopulations, and numbers of adult individuals of palo de rosa in Puerto Rico.